 - Don’t amend for missing forms.
 If you forgot to attach tax forms, such as a W-2 or a Schedule C, the IRS will usually mail you a request for them.

-- If you’re amending your taxes for more than one year, you’ll need to prepare a 1040X for each year and mail the forms separately.
+- If you’re amending your taxes for more than one year, you’ll need to prepare a 1040-X for each of those years and mail the forms separately, as per the IRS.

 - Waiting for a refund on the original return submitted?
-Hold off until you receive it before submitting your 1040X.
-An amended return can take up to 16 weeks to process.
+Hold off until you receive it before submitting your 1040-X. An amended return generally takes 8 to 12 weeks to process, but can take up to 16 weeks.

-- If you owe more money, file your 1040X ASAP to avoid possible penalties and interest from being tacked on!
-You can use IRS Direct Pay to pay directly from your bank account.
+- If you owe more money, file your 1040-X ASAP to avoid possible penalties and interest from being tacked on!
+Even if you seek a filing extension, the IRS will charge interest on taxes that aren’t paid by their due date.
+You can use IRS Direct Pay to submit the payment directly from your bank account.

 - You can track your return within about three weeks of submission using “Where’s My Amended Return?”